-The EAC Management responded that the under spending was as a result of limited technical and administrative capacity arising from non-recruitment of 3 project staff mainly for US02, US03 and US04.
+The EAC Management responded that the under spending was because of limited technical and administrative capacity arising from non-recruitment of three project staff mainly for US02, US03 and US04.
 These staffs were on board from July 2013, there has since been a notable improvement in the project activities implementation.